Correlation and Data-Analysis Distinctiveness of Time-Delay Interferometry Configurations: Performance in inferring MBBH signal

 To assess the performance of different TDI configurations in analyzing GW signals from MBBHs, we conduct parameter inference using the simulated waveform shown in Fig.~\ref{fig:TDI_whitened_waveform_td_light}.
 The noise-whitened GW waveforms exhibit strong overlap in the low-frequency band, suggesting that all TDI configurations should yield comparable parameter inference performance for such signals.
 This expectation has been verified in \cite{Wang:2025mee} using both the hybrid Relay $8L$ and PD4L schemes for a MBBH with masses $(m_1=6 \times 10^5, m_2=2 \times 10^5) \mathrm{M}_\odot$ at redshift $z=0.2$.
 However, at higher frequencies, TDI configurations with shorter effective delays facilitate signal modeling in the frequency domain.
 In this analysis, the frequency waveform is generated using the SEOBNRv5HM reduced-order model \cite{Pompili:2023tna}, and the response function of TDI is computed using the SATDI \cite{Wang:2024ssp}.
 Parameter inference is performed using the nested sampler \textsf{MultiNest} \cite{Feroz:2008xx,Buchner:2014nha}.

 We compare the performance of the hybrid Relay $8L$ (A$_\mathrm{U\overline{U}8L}$, E$_\mathrm{U\overline{U}8L}$, T$_\mathrm{U\overline{U}8L}$) and PD4L (A$_\mathrm{PD4L}$, E$_\mathrm{PD4L}$, T$_\mathrm{PD4L}$) schemes, with posteriors shown in Fig.~\ref{fig:corner_mbbh}.
 Using the frequency-domain signal model, the green and blue contours represent results from the hybrid Relay and PD4L configurations, respectively.
 Marginal distributions from the hybrid Relay channels are shown as dashed curves, and those from PD4L as solid curves.
 For mass parameters, PD4L yields posterior distributions closer to the injected values compared to the hybrid Relay configuration, although neither exactly recovers the true values, highlighting the benefits of reduced aliasing due to its shorter delay length.
 In addition, the inferred luminosity distance is biased relative to the injected value, primarily due to inaccuracies in recovered mass parameters.
+This indicates that the underlying modeling limitations, particularly the breakdown of the factorized frequency-domain approximation for rapidly evolving signals, can be mitigated but not completely removed by the choice of TDI configuration.
+It is important to emphasize that the advantage of shortened time-span TDI configurations identified here is not fundamental.
+In principle, more complete frequency-domain models that properly account for time-dependent delays, such as those developed in \cite{Marsat:2020rtl}, can mitigate aliasing and leakage effects for any TDI scheme.
+However, within the commonly adopted factorized frequency-domain framework, shorter-span configurations exhibit improved robustness, as they reduce the breakdown of the approximation when the GW frequency evolves significantly over the delay time.

 In addition to the frequency-domain analysis, we also conduct inference using time-domain signal modeling, with results shown in magenta (hybrid Relay $8L$) and grey (PD4L) in Fig.~\ref{fig:corner_mbbh}.
 The significant overlap between the two sets of contours confirms that both TDI configurations extract consistent information from the GW signal.
 In this case, the injected values are well recovered across all parameters.
 Time-domain modeling is achieved by directly implementing TDI operations in the time series, which avoids approximations inherent in frequency-domain modeling.
 This approach is more accurate for short-duration signals and remains computationally feasible for such cases.
 However, for long-duration signals, the computational cost of time-domain inference becomes substantial.